Colombia targets ex US Green Beret behind anti-Maduro plot

 “They were planning from Colombia territory, destabilizing actions with the goal of undermining our institutions,” Atehortúa said at a news conference alongside President Iván Duque.
 He said the FBI and U.S. National Security Council assisted in the five-month investigation.

 Goudreau in interviews the day of the raid from Florida took responsibility for the battlefield defeat but blamed Venezuela’s opposition, which he said recruited him to spur regime change and then got cold feet.
-Maduro, in a propaganda coup, blamed the Trump administration, which has denied playing any role in the endeavor.
+Maduro, in a propaganda coup, blamed the Trump administration, which has denied playing any role in what has been dubbed the “Bay of Piglets,” for the 1961 fiasco invasion of Cuba by anti-communist exiles.

+Standing next to his police chief, Duque said the plot was likely funded by Maduro’s “dictatorial regime” but provided no evidence to back the claim.

+None of the four men took part in the raid, and Russo, who abandoned the barren camps in January, had been cooperating with Colombian military intelligence, according to a person familiar with the probe on condition of anonymity to discuss the sensitive dealings.

-But Atehortúa saved his harshest words for the fourth suspect, Yacsy Álvarez, who he said worked with Goudreau and retired Venezuelan Gen. Cliver Álcala to procure weapons using illicit funds from abroad and instructing the volunteers in close quarter combat techniques.
-He said a cache of assault rifles, sniper telescopes and night vision goggles seized by police on March 23 was destined for the camps along Colombia’s Caribbean coast.
+Atehortúa saved his harshest words for the fourth suspect, Yacsy Álvarez, who he said worked with Goudreau and the plot’s ringleader, retired Venezuelan Gen. Cliver Alcalá, to smuggle weapons for the volunteers with illicit funding from abroad.
+He said a cache of assault rifles, sniper telescopes and night vision goggles seized by police on March 23 was destined for the camps, which were located along Colombia’s Caribbean coast.

-Three days later, a New York federal court indicted Álcala on unrelated narcotics charges.
-Before surrendering, he claimed ownership of the weapons, saying they belonged to the “Venezuelan people.”
+Three days later, a New York federal court indicted Alcalá on unrelated narcotics charges.
+Before surrendering, he took responsibility for the weapons, saying they belonged to the “Venezuelan people” in their fight to reclaim their democracy from Maduro.
+Atehortúa said Colombia was taking steps to notify Alcalá in the U.S. that he is under investigation.

+Alcalá never hid his intentions from Colombian authorities, who in turn kept their American counterparts informed, the AP investigation found.
+He openly touted his idea of training Venezuelan military deserters for an incursion in a June 2019 meeting with Colombia’s National Intelligence Directorate and appealed for their support, said a former Colombian official familiar with the conversation.

+Alcalá also boasted about his relationship with Goudreau, describing him as a former CIA agent.

 Joshua Goodman on Twitter: @APJoshGoodman